Learn to rank your website higher in the search results for more traffic! Sign up for my free SEO workshop!

 If you feel that your engagement rate is lower, it could be from having too many ghost followers.

-How to Delete Ghost Followers on Instagram With an App
+How to Delete Ghost Followers With an App

-Luckily, deleting ghost followers on Instagram with an app is super easy.
+Luckily, deleting ghost followers with an app is super easy.
 But there’s a catch.

-None of the apps you use to remove ghost followers are approved by Instagram.
+None of the apps you use to remove them are approved by Instagram.

 Connecting these to your account can run you the risk of getting your account banned.